tulna07/scoobytux/README.md

 I am a Front-end Web Engineer.
 I enjoy creating UI/UX-driven products.
 I am also interested in web performance, best engineering practices and OSS.
 Currently, my tech stack includes NextJS, ReactJS, and TypeScript.

-When not behind a keyboard, I am into listening to music, watching movies, and being lost in my thoughts while driving.
+When not behind a keyboard, I am into listening to music, watching movies, or being lost in my thoughts while driving.

  Feel free to contact me via: